 The used numeric parameters and transformations are shown on the left of the display.
 Numeric parameters can be assigned a desired value or can be the result of a measurement.
 Numeric parameters can be 'dragged'.
-In expressions you can refer to a parameter named 'mypar' as [mypar].
+In expressions you can refer to a parameter named 'mypar' as [mypar] (or simply click on the parameter in the Transformations & Parameters list).